John of God: Military life

 The farmer was so pleased with Cidade's strength and diligence that he wanted him to marry his daughter and to become his heir.
-When he was about 22 years of age, to escape his master's well-meant, but persistent, offer of his daughter's hand in marriage, the young man joined a company of foot-soldiers, and in that company fought for Charles V, Holy Roman Emperor, eventually dispatched by the Count of Oropesa, Fernando Álvarez de Toledo y Zúñiga, against French forces at Fontarabia.
+When he was about 22 years of age, to escape his master's well-meant but persistent offer of his daughter's hand in marriage, the young man joined a company of foot-soldiers, and in that company he fought for Charles V, Holy Roman Emperor, eventually dispatched by the Count of Oropesa, Fernando Álvarez de Toledo y Zúñiga, against French forces at Fontarabia.
 While serving there, he was appointed to guard an enormous amount of loot, much of which had been rifled by the time he was relieved.
 Suspicion naturally fell on Cidade; even if he had not been involved in the theft, at the least he was guilty of dereliction of duty.
 He was condemned to death, and that would have been his fate had not some more tolerant officer intervened to win his pardon.

 Disillusioned by this turn of events after what he felt was faithful military service, Cidade returned to the farm in Oropesa.
 He then spent four years again following a pastoral life.
 This went on until the day that the Count and his troops marched by, on their way to fight in Hungary against the Turks.
-Still unmarried, he immediately decided to enlist with them, and left Oropesa for a final time.
+Still unmarried, he immediately decided to enlist with them and left Oropesa for a final time.
 For the next 18 years he served as a trooper in various parts of Europe.

 When the Count and his troops had helped in the rout of the Turks, they set sail to return to Spain, landing in A Coruña in Galicia.
-Then Cidade found himself so close to his homeland, he decided to return to his hometown, and to see what he could learn of the family he had lost so many years before.
+Then Cidade found himself so close to his homeland, he decided to return to his hometown and to see what he could learn of the family he had lost so many years before.
 By that time, he had forgotten his parents' names but retained enough information from his childhood that he was able to track down an uncle he had still living in the town.
 He learned their fate from this uncle and, realizing that he no longer had real ties to the region, returned to Spain.